HumanitiesAnalytics/Denison-DA-301-Fall-2020/assignments/oral-presentation.md

 ## What to Turn In

-Save a copy of your slides to your Google Drive folder and verify that the folder is shared it with me.
+Before teh day you are giving your presentation, save a copy of your slides to your Google Drive folder and verify that the folder is shared it with me.
 Google Slides, PowerPoint, or PDF formats are acceptable.
 Include your notes for each slide, either in the slide notes section or in a separate document.

-## Grading

-I will not use the primary rubric for these presentations, as they are meant to be a low pressure assignment.
-Instead, I will grade on a check, check-plus, check-minus scale.
-I reserve the right to give harsher grades to students who simply don't do the required work or seem to be blowing off the assignment.